nosarthur/nosarthur.github.io/_drafts/zen.md

 * The essence of the Way is detachment and the goal of those who practice is free from appearances.
 * To transcend motion and stillness is the highest meditation.
+* Without the mind there's no buddha means that the buddha comes from the mind.
+The mind gives birth to the buddha.
+But although the buddha comes from the mind, the mind doesn't come from the buddha, just as fish come from water, but water doesn't come from fish.
+And whoever wants to see a buddha sees the mind before he sees the buddha.
+Once you've seen the fish, you forget about the water.
+And once you've seen the buddha, you forget about the mind.
+If you don't forget about the mind, the mind will confuse you, just as the water will confuse you if you don't forget about it.
+* The tathagata isn't on this shore or the other shore.
+And he isn't in midstream.
+Arhats are in midstream and mortals are the this shore.
+On the other shore is buddhahood.

 ## Breakthrough Sermon

+* The most essential method, which includes all other methods, is beholding the mind.